Inspection Station Cap Information

-Regulations have been created that limit, or cap, the number of official public emission inspection stations allowed in each county of the State.
+The number of official public emission inspection stations allowed in each county of New York State is regulated.
 If the maximum number of such inspection stations is reached in any county, the DMV will place an application for an inspection station license on a waiting list.
 If the number of stations falls below the designated maximum in a given county, the applicant who has been on the list the longest may be considered for an inspection station license.

 - number of inspection stations allowed

 - indication whether applications for new inspection stations are being excepted

 - the number of applications on the waitlist for review

 What must I do to be placed on the waiting list?